cmazariegos44/cmazariegos44/README.md

 <p align="center">
   👩🏻‍💻 Software Engineer<br>
   💬 Passionate about App Development and Technology<br>
-  🌀 Currently working on personal app project and learning about all things React
+  🌀 Currently working on personal app and learning about all things React
 </p>

 ---